A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Abstract

 \section{Abstract}

-Various noise models have been developed in quantum computing study to describe the propagation and effect of the noise from imperfect implementation of hardware.
-In these models, critical parameters, e.g., error rate of a gate, are typically modeled as constants.
-Instead, we model such parameters as random variables, and apply a new Bayesian inference algorithm to classical gate and measurement error models to identify the distribution of these parameters.
-By charactering the device errors in this way, we futher improve error filters accordingly.
-Experiments conducted on IBM's quantum computing devices suggest that our approach provides better error-mitigation performance than existing error-mitigation techniques, in which error rates are estimated as deterministic values.
-Our approach also outperforms the standard Bayesian inference method in such experiments.
+Various noise models have been developed in quantum computing study to describe the propagation and effect of the noise which is caused by imperfect implementation of hardware.
+Identifying parameters such as gate and readout error rates are critical to these models.
+We use a Bayesian inference approach to identify posterior distributions of these parameters, such that they can be characterized more elaborately.
+By characterising the device errors in this way, we can further improve the accuracy of quantum error mitigation.
+Experiments conducted on IBM's quantum computing devices suggest that our approach provides better error mitigation performance than existing techniques used by the vendor.
+Also, our approach outperforms the standard Bayesian inference method in some scenarios.